student@hack3rs:~$ cat how-to-use-this-site-safely.md

 safe-use-checklist

-- $Document scope, commands, and evidence collected.
+- $Record scope, commands, and what evidence was collected.

-- $Stop and confirm authorization when unsure.
+- $Stop and get authorization confirmed before continuing when scope is unclear.